k0sproject/k0smotron/docs/resource-reference.md

 batch.kubernetes.io/job-index-failure-count annotation.
 It can only be set when Job's completionMode=Indexed, and the Pod's restart policy is Never.
 The field is immutable.
-This field is alpha-level.
-It can be used when the `JobBackoffLimitPerIndex` feature gate is enabled (disabled by default).<br/>
+This field is beta-level.
+It can be used when the `JobBackoffLimitPerIndex` feature gate is enabled (enabled by default).<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>